kabirmoghe/frogger-RL/README.md

 ## Defining the Environement

-Here, the goal was to develop a competent Frogger agent that could play on a simplified / discretized version of the arcade game.
+**Objective:** develop a competent Frogger agent that could play on a simplified / discretized version of the arcade game.
 Ultimately, the state was implemented as follows:

 - A fixed `W x H` grid, with cells harboring the player's frog, a car, or the goal (or simply being empty).
 - There are four car lanes, two of which flow to the right and two of which flow left.